sloloris/verify-deutschified/README.md

 The frontend for GOV.UK Verify, deutschified as a quick example prototype for a similar identity proofing solution in Germany.
 Repo is cloned from https://github.com/alphagov/verify-frontend.
 Instructions below are from the original repo.

+Embarrassingly hacky, please ignore all the crossover variable names.
+The goal is just a clickable flow with the correct colors & logos & localization

 ## Installing the application

 Once you’ve cloned this then `bundle` will install the requirements.